18 Nov GLOBAL CUBA FEST 2017!

 Picadillo is a band that represents the “latin alternative” musical movement and was created in Madrid in 2010 by musicians hailing from Cuba and the United States.
 Their musical style mixes traditional Cuban sounds such as guaracha and son, fusioned with jazz, blues, rock and rhythmic elements of New Orleans bluegrass music.
 With a flavor that is simultaneously vintage and fresh, Picadillo has performed in diverse venues in Italy, Spain, the United States, Canada, and Cuba.
 Their first recording, “Las Cosas de la Vida” contains ten original compositions that earned them international recognition in the global musical industry through the Warner Chapell Music label.
 Currently, Picadillo is in the final stages of recording their second album “El Manicomio” (“The Insane Asylum”) incorporating the use of traditional instruments such as the tres (a small three-stringed guitar), the marimbula (a percussive instrument), and the órgano oriental (eastern organ).

 FUNDarte presented, Wendy Guerra at Global Cuba Fest 2017, March 18th, at Miami Dade County Auditorium.
-Photography by Generacion Asere.
+Photographer Generacion Asere.

 Wendy Guerra (Cuba)